fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 1: Introductions + Key Concepts
 This week we're just getting up to speed and reading two VERY different perspectives on how we can think about the links between nutrition and health generally.
-You have a few short introductory assignments to complete by the
+You have a few short introductory assignments to complete before Wednesday (ideally on Monday), and we jump into our more or less regular routine starting on Wednesday.

+All assignments are DUE BY MIDNIGHT on the day they are listed on this page.
+Let me know if something is not clear (ideally via Slack)!

 ### Mon 8/17
 - Introduction to the course, syllabus, and expectations.